CocuyFercho/Washington-5-Top-EVs/README.md

 Similarly other intermediate calculation files were not possible to upload here.

-The report is a very good guide to the methods and analysis use in this prroject.
+The report is a very good guide to the methods and analysis used in this prroject.